Hideki-Hotta/detection-of-MT/README.md

 Please rewrite the pathname in "main.py".

-It is a trial phase so precision is too bad (20201210).
+It is a trial phase so precision can't be desirable (20201210).